Menopause Weight Gain Explained

-Stress and lack of sleep is also a factor and change is a common cause of stress.
+Stress and lack of sleep can contribute to weight gain, and change is a common cause of stress.
 Cortisol, known as the stress hormone affects appetite and increases fat storage.
 Lack of sleep can disrupt hormones that regulate hunger and satiety leading to overeating and weight gain.

 Many women in their 40’s say they are constantly stressed because they are juggling, work, children and possibly the needs of ageing parents as well.

 It can be a tough time both mentally and physically.
-Stress management and sleep hygiene are the foundations of weight management.
+Stress management, gut health and getting enough sleep are the foundations of weight management.

 Testosterone and energy

 Lower testosterone can cause a lack of energy and a gradual loss of muscle mass, which naturally happens from age 30 onwards.

 This, along with reduced activity and a history of yo-yo dieting can all lead to a slower metabolic rate or metabolic dysfunction.

 A Nutritionist can help you balance your hormones with a personalised nutrition plan.